Royalcrist/dice-roller/design-system/README.md

 - Display: This token is used for large display text, often seen in banners or introductory sections, and is designed to be visually striking and attention-grabbing.
 - Headline: This token is used for large headings, such as section titles, and is designed to be visually prominent and easy to read.
 - Title: This token is used for medium-sized titles, often seen in cards or subsections, and is designed to be easily scannable and stand out among body text.
-- Label: This token is used for labeling form fields, buttons, or other interactive elements, and is designed to be clear and concise.
+- Label: This token is used for labeling form field, buttons, or other interactive elements, and is designed to be clear and concise.
 - Body: This token is used for general body text, providing a comfortable reading experience for long-form content.
   To use a text style, apply the Chakra UI properties to your components: